handiandi/brt/README.md

 + file010.txt
 + file020.txt

+## Installation
+---
+1. Clone/download the files from the repository
+2. Run `sudo ./install.sh`
+3. Done! :)

 ## Usage
 ---
-For use the script you have to download the bash file (.sh file) and run it - you can not install it with your package manager.
+For use the script you have to download the bash file (.sh file) and install it - you can not install it with your package manager.

-To run it, you must give it executable rights.
-Type `chmod +x brt.sh` in the terminal, when you are in the same directory as the script.
-Now you can run it by typing `./brt.sh`
+The execution command is `brt`

 The script takes 1 mandatory argument, which is the path for the folder in which it should rename files.
 It can be the full path or relative path.
 The script also take some flags: